krzakala/academic-kickstart/content/authors/admin/_index.md

 <img src="http://www.lps.ens.fr/~krzakala/mylogo.png" alt="mylabs" width="600"/>

 <b> We are organising a <a target="_top" href="http://leshouches2020.krzakala.org/"> school in Les Houches in August 2020 on Statistical Physics of Machine Learning</a></b>.
-If you are a Post-doc or Phd student insterested in this topics consider <a target="_top" href="https://formulaires.univ-grenoble-alpes.fr/en/houches-application-form-august-2020"> applying </a> before March 15, 2020.
+If you are a Post-doc or Phd student interested in these topics, consider <a target="_top" href="https://formulaires.univ-grenoble-alpes.fr/en/houches-application-form-august-2020"> applying </a> before March 15, 2020.